 Parkinson's Law: The Paradox of Plenty

 managerWork expands to fill the resources available.
 The more you make, the more you spend.
-Stuff expands to fill the space available for storage.
-If you want something done, give it to a busy person, etc.
+Stuff accumulates to fill the available storage space.
+And if you want something done, give it to a busy person.

 - Why